dguzh/geoparser/README.md

 ### Fine-Tuning HuggingFace Models for Geoparsing

-The `GeoparserTrainer` supports fine-tuning any model from HuggingFace that is compatible with the SentenceTransformers framework.
+The `GeoparserTrainer` supports fine-tuning any transformer model from HuggingFace that is compatible with the SentenceTransformers framework.
 This allows users to leverage a wide range of pre-trained models to enhance geoparsing capabilities tailored to specific needs.

-While it is possible to fine-tune virtually any HuggingFace model that works within the SentenceTransformers ecosystem, the employed geoparsing strategy benefits significantly from models that are pre-trained on sentence similarity tasks.
-For a comprehensive list of pre-trained SentenceTransformer models that are optimised for tasks like sentence similarity, please refer to the [official SentenceTransformers documentation](https://www.sbert.net/docs/sentence_transformer/pretrained_models.html#original-models).
+While it is possible to fine-tune virtually any HuggingFace model that works within the SentenceTransformers ecosystem, the employed geoparsing strategy benefits from models that are pre-trained on sentence similarity tasks.
+For an overview of pre-trained SentenceTransformer models that are optimised for tasks like sentence similarity, please refer to the [official SentenceTransformers documentation](https://www.sbert.net/docs/sentence_transformer/pretrained_models.html#original-models).

 ### Preparing Your Dataset